-Giving meaning to your images will stimulate the imagination and provoke emotions in viewers.
+Giving meaning to your images stimulates the imagination and provokes emotion in viewers.

 Several scenarios are then possible:

-- Either the viewer will ask questions about the nature of your photos.
+- The viewer may ask questions about the nature of your photos..

-- Either the photo is explicit, and the viewer will find through the symbolism evoked a way to translate his own questions that he cannot express.
+- The photo may be clear, allowing the viewer to find through the evoked symbolism a way to translate his own questions that he cannot express.

-In all cases, your photographs must ask questions, give answers or get your audience to escape.
+In all cases, your photographs either ask questions or give answers, allowing your audience to escape.

 The 3 Ways to Create Photographs that Make Sense

-There are three ways you can take meaningful photos.
+There are three ways you can take with meaningful photos.
 I did not rank them in order of difficulty.
-They are all difficult to implement because they all have advantages and disadvantages.
+They are all difficult to implement because they each have advantages and disadvantages.

-- The first mean is a single photography.
+- The first mean is through single photography.
 You create a single photograph which is sufficient in itself.
 It tells a story.
-It is strong, powerful, suggestive.
+It is strong, powerful, and suggestive.
 The scene photographed speaks for itself.
-You do not need to add a subtitle, to give explanations.
-To succeed in this kind of image, you must photograph a strong event.
-You must be tenacious, opportunistic and above all be very lucky.
+You do not need to add a subtitle nor give explanations.
+To succeed in this type of image, you must photograph a strong event.
+You must be tenacious, opportunistic, and above all, incredibly lucky.

 - The second mean is the collection.
-You create a few photos that put together tell a simple, easy-to-read story.
+You create a few photos that put together a simple and easy-to-read story.
 All images must be consistent in artistic style and photographic construction.
-I generally recommend a maximum of 6, 9 or 12 photos.
-Remember that the formats must be the same.
+I generally recommend a maximum of 6, 9, or 12 photos.
+Remember that the assembled formats must be the same.
 The viewer must have a coherent overview.
-Do not cause dissonance in the presentation.
+Do not create dissonance in your presentation.

 - The third mean is the series.
-In this case, you group different collections within the same theme.
+In this scenario, you group different collections within the same theme.
 The story you tell has several chapters.
-Entries in the series can be multiple.
+You may have multiple entries in one series.
 There is no need to be consistent in framing.
-By story the style must be.
-No question, for example, of mixing black and white with color within a series.
-The aim of the series is to tell a long story that the viewer can interrupt or read it in its entirety photographically.
+The style must tell a story.
+There should be no confusion, for example, perhaps refrain from mixing black and white with color within a series.
+The aim of the series is to tell a long story though the photos that the viewer can interrupt or read it in its entirety.